Delivery driver in van writing on a clipboard

 Businesses with moveable property may benefit from inland marine insurance.
 It's important to determine if some of your business dealings fall outside of the coverage provided by your existing commercial insurance.
 For example, you may have coverage through your business owners insurance policy for the cameras, lighting and other equipment in your photography studio.
 However, this equipment may not be covered if it is being shipped to another location for a shoot.
 In this case, inland marine insurance would help provide coverage if there was an accident or theft during shipping.

-If you are considering inland marine insurance or have questions about whether this coverage makes sense for your business, a business insurance agent can help you assess your company's risks and needs.
+If you are considering inland marine insurance or have questions about whether this coverage makes sense for your business, your business insurance provider can help you assess your company's risks and needs.